Income Tax Relief

 How does a Guernsey Registered Charity make a claim for a repayment of tax?

 Claims for repayment may only be made after the end of the year of charge (calendar year) in which the donation was made.
-The relevant certificates may be printed from our website, completed by the donor and passed to the charity.
+For example, claims in respect of 2024 should not be sent to the Revenue Service until after 1st January 2025.

 What happens if a claim for repayment is found to be wrong?